Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 teaching phase,

-the dog is taught specific commands in an area free of distractions so he can focus on his owner and can be successful.
+the dog is taught specific commands in an area free of distractions so they can focus on you and be successful.

 The practicing phase:

-When the dog reliably responds to the commands he has learned, distractions are introduced (we explain distractions in more detail in
+When the dog reliably responds to the commands they have learned, distractions are introduced (we explain distractions in more detail in

 Chapter 10

 ).
-As the dog progresses in this practice phase, the distractions become increasingly more difficult in order to simulate real-life situations.
+As the dog progresses in this practice phase, the distractions become increasingly more difficult to simulate real-life situations.

 The testing phase: